Battle of García Hernández

-In the Battle of García Hernández on 23 July 1812, two brigades of Anglo-German cavalry led by Major-General Eberhardt Otto George von Bock defeated 4,000 French infantry led by Major-General Maximilien Foy.
-In what would otherwise have been an unremarkable Peninsular War skirmish, the German heavy dragoons achieved the unusual feat of breaking three French squares, those of the 6th, 69th and 76th Line, routing the entire French force with heavy losses.
+The Battle of García Hernández was fought on 23 July 1812 during the Peninsular War.
+In the battle, two cavalry brigades of the British Army's King's German Legion (KGL) under Major-General Eberhardt Otto George von Bock defeated 4,000 French troops led by General Maximilien Sébastien Foy.
+In what would otherwise have been an unremarkable skirmish, the KGL dragoons achieved the unusual feat of breaking three French squares, those of the 6th, 69th and 76th Line, routing the entire French force with heavy losses.

 Background

-The previous day, the Allied army commanded by Arthur Wellesley, 1st Duke of Wellington had won a decisive victory over a French army led by Marshal Auguste Marmont in the Battle of Salamanca.
-Foy's division was the only French unit not engaged in the battle and it was acting as rearguard on 23 July.
+The previous day, the Anglo-Portuguese Army commanded by Arthur Wellesley, 1st Duke of Wellington had won a decisive victory over a French army led by Marshal Auguste Marmont in the Battle of Salamanca.
+Maximilien Sébastien Foy's division was the only French unit not engaged in the battle, and it was acting as rearguard on 23 July.

 Battle

 Bock's 770-strong heavy cavalry brigade, consisting of the 1st and 2nd King's German Legion (KGL) Dragoons, led the pursuit of the French.
-In support of Bock were the 1,000 troopers of George Anson's British light cavalry brigade (11th and 16th Light Dragoons).
-As the Anglo-Germans approached, Maj-Gen Curto's French cavalry fled.
-Foy arranged his eight battalions on a hill in square near Garcihernández in Salamanca province in Spain.
+Supporting Bock were the 1,000 troopers of George Anson's British light cavalry brigade (11th and 16th Light Dragoons).
+As the KGL troops approached, Maj-Gen Curto's French cavalry fled.
+Foy arranged his eight battalions on a hill in a square near Garcihernández in Salamanca province in Spain.
 He had two battalions each of the 6th Light, and the 39th, 69th and 76th Line Infantry Regiments.

 Bock's dragoons charged a square belonging to a battalion of the 6th Light.
 The French held their fire too long.
 Their volley killed a number of horsemen, but a mortally wounded horse carrying a dead dragoon crashed into the square like a battering ram.
 The horse fell, kicking wildly, knocking down at least six men and creating a gap in the square.
 Captain Gleichen rode his horse into the gap, followed by his troopers.
 The square broke up and most of the men surrendered.

 A second square farther up the hillside was soon charged.
 Shaken by the first square's disaster, the men flinched when the dragoons rode into them.
 Soon the men in the second square were running for their lives, except those who surrendered.
 Foy quickly pulled back the rest of his troops.
 Anson's horsemen mopped up the battlefield.

 Results

 Foy lost 200 killed and wounded, and 1,400 captured.
 Bock lost 54 killed and 62 wounded.
 The very high proportion of killed to wounded was due to the "deadly effect of musketry at the closest possible quarters."
-Another authority gives 52 Germans killed, 69 wounded and 6 missing and 1,100 total French casualties.
+Another authority gives 52 KGL soldiers killed, 69 wounded and 6 missing and 1,100 total French casualties.